-- Celiac patients who have been on a gluten-free diet
+- Celiac patients on a gluten-free diet

-- Non-celiac patients
+- Non-celiac patients who ate wheat regularly

 As we can see, while removing gluten from one’s diet may seem like a healthy idea, there may be unintended consequences.

-- 50 percent less likely to have asthma
+- 50% less likely to have asthma

-The concept that our overall health and immunity is determined and boosted by irritants and certain toxins is called “The Hygiene Hypothesis.”
-Since the discovery of the microbiome, this theory is gaining much traction and certain harder-to-digest foods, like wheat, may turn out to be important immune-boosters.
-(5)
+The concept that our overall health and immunity is determined and boosted by irritants and certain toxins is called the hygiene hypothesis.
+This theory is gaining much traction: certain harder-to-digest foods, like wheat, may actually turn out to be important immune-boosters!
+5

 Gluten-Free Nutrition Concerns for Celiac Patients

-Join me as I take you on a journey to re-introduce wheat and other hard-to-digest proteins back into your diet.
-Eat Wheat reveals hidden science on the benefits of wheat and dairy, helps you navigate around food toxins in modern wheat and dairy, teaches you how to flush congested lymphatics linked to food intolerance symptoms and ultimately retrains your body to digest wheat and dairy again.
+Join me as I take you on a journey of reintroducing wheat and other hard-to-digest proteins back into your diet.
+Eat Wheat reveals hidden science on the benefits of wheat and dairy and helps you navigate around food toxins.
+You will also learn how to flush congested lymphatics linked to food intolerance symptoms.

 Ultimately, you can retrain your body to digest wheat and dairy again, and enjoy the digestive, immune, and overall health benefits!